marcohool/marcohool/README.md

 ## About Me

-I'm a driven and dedicated Computer Science graduate with a strong interest in software development.
+I'm a driven and dedicated Computer Science graduate, currently working as a Software Developer.
 Here on GitHub, you'll find some of my projects and contributions to open-source.

 ## Contact Me